putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 The officer sensed no effort by his sudden savior to intimidate.
 Just calm intensity.
 The man was far too retiring to command the scene.
 Yet the stormtroopers were no longer just slinking away.
 Their gait quickly went from rapid walk to running.

 "Wait," the man said to the fleeing lead trooper.
 "Who told you why he was here?"
 But the trooper was out of range for the man's soft voice to be heard.
 "Doesn't really matter, I guess," the man said.

 The man seemed to be slightly confused for a few seconds.
 Behind him a swarm of cargo droids were quickly dismantling the pile of cargo crates blocking their exit.

-"Do you want to go talk business or something?"
+"I'm sorry about that ..."
+He seemed to drift off into a thought.
+"Yeah.
+That wasn't best.
+I didn't ...
+Uh ...
+Do you want to go talk business at my office or something?"
 He asked.